cnguyen10/cnguyen10.github.io/_posts/2020-11-24-vae-normalizing-constant-matters.md

     -\ln p(\mathbf{x} \vert \mathbf{z}, \theta, \Lambda) = - \frac{N}{2} \ln \frac{\Lambda}{2 \pi} + \Lambda \times \underbrace{\frac{1}{2} \sum_{n=1}^{N} \left[ x_{n} - f(z_{n}; \theta) \right]^{2}}\_{\text{MSE}}. \tag{nll-G}
 \\]

-> Note that current practice uses only MSE, which ignores the first term and the scaling factor due to the noise precision \\(\Lambda\\).
+> Note that current practice uses only MSE, which ignores the first term and the scaling factor relating to the noise precision \\(\Lambda\\).

 Under this modeling approach, the decoder would consist of 2 networks: one for mean \\(\bar{x} = f(z; \theta)\\) and the other for noise precision \\(\Lambda = g(z; \phi)\\).
 Of course, one can consider \\(\Lambda\\) as a hyper-parameter to simplify further the implementation.